 The City of Chico in partnership with Butte County Department of Behavioral Health hosted a workshop on Community Alcohol Policy: Solutions to a Better Chico.
 The Chico Chamber of Commerce and Downtown Chico Business Association were both in support of this event.
 The workshop provided the following information:

-Effective community policies or city ordinance(s) that will create a lasting change and
+- Effective community policies or city ordinance(s) that will create a lasting change and provide cost recovery.

 In the year 2012 Chico alcohol related crime incidents totaled 1,639.
 Alcohol-related arrests account for approximately 35% of the Police Department’s arrests.
 Local rates of underage drinking are higher than those for the state of California or the nation as a whole.
 Chico currently has an oversaturation of alcohol licenses based on the California Alcohol Beverage Control established numbers derived from the census tract for each geographical area.
 In a Enloe Medical Center Community Health Survey the second ranked “Risky Behavior” facing our community was Alcohol Use.
 In 2013 California State University Chico held Community and Campus “Call To Action” meetings to create action to solve the safety and alcohol issues among its students on campus and within the community.
 A small work group was formed by a